Arroyo Systems are defined by a set of org-mode documents and a database caching layer. This repository is that database caching layer.

 • How do I use these libraries to build a NixOS system?

-• How do I use these libraries to build an emacs-gcc with packages provided by NixOS at build time?
+• How do I use these libraries to build an emacs-native-comp with packages provided by NixOS at build time?

 • How do I use these libraries to install and manage software for my user account?